2KAY-kat/malawi-districts/README.md

 If you want:

-- More sections (Contricuting / Changelog / Typescript),
+- More sections (Contributing / Changelog / Typescript),
 - Or "why this package exists" section...

 Just say the word and I'll add and refine the package.